ceedee666/cloud_based_is/README.md

 # 🌤️ Cloud-Based Information Systems

-Repository for the lecture Cloud Based Information System at FH Aachen in the winter term 2023/2024.
+Repository for the lecture Cloud Based Information System at FH Aachen.

 Digitization of business processes and deriving intelligent action automatically is one of the mega trends across all industries globally.
 As part of this course, you will work in project teams and experience challenges and solution approaches first-hand Out in the wild such teams are often founded by the leadership to act fast and avoid the internal barriers that slow down change.

 Ultimate success of those newly developed ideas then depends on the organizational willingness to embrace the new direction.
 But first things first.

 `"what's the harm of collecting invoices manually and also typing them into your Enterprise-Resource-Planning system manually after all?"`

 There are multiple studies and reports on automation impacts on human labor.
 We are quoting just two to make the point: According to the